My Agenda

 ACA (Obamacare) subsidies expired on December 31, 2025.
 Healthcare premiums for an estimated 24 million Americans have now more than doubled.
 4.8 million Americans are in danger of losing their coverage completely.
 This is impacting almost 400,000 Virginians, including tens of thousands of people in the 8th District alone.
 Families throughout our communities will now be exposed to sudden cost hikes, forcing them to make impossible choices between their healthcare, childcare, mortgages, rent, and groceries.
 This is completely unacceptable.

-Healthcare is a human right, not a product for insurance companies, corporations, and shareholders to profit from.
-I support Medicare for All and decoupling healthcare from employment.
-We need to protect people from coverage disruptions, regardless of their circumstances, and build a single-payer system that delivers high-quality, affordable care for everyone.
-This means taking on consolidation in the healthcare industry, fighting outrageous drug costs, and investing in clinics, hospitals, and the next-generation of doctors, nurses, and caregivers.
+Healthcare is a human right, not a profit vehicle for insurance companies, corporations, and shareholders.
+I support a single-payer healthcare system and a decoupling of healthcare from employment.
+We need to protect people, regardless of their circumstances, and build a system that delivers high-quality, affordable care for everyone.
+This means taking on consolidation in the healthcare industry, fighting outrageous drug costs, and investing in clinics, hospitals, and the next generation of doctors, nurses, and caregivers.

-I also support reproductive healthcare for women, including the right to choose and to make personal medical decisions free from political interference.
-These decisions belong between a woman and her doctor, and no one else.
-I will always protect access to contraception, prenatal and maternal care, and abortion services as essential components of women’s healthcare and vigorously oppose any effort to criminalize care or punish providers.
+This also means reproductive healthcare for women, and giving every American back their right to make personal medical decisions free from political interference.
+I will always protect access to contraception, prenatal and maternal care, and abortion services as essential components of women’s healthcare.

 4. Protecting Education, Building Opportunity

-Opportunity, prosperity, and building generational wealth starts with investments in education.
-We need a bold vision with new ideas that can connect the future of education to the future of work.
+Opportunity, prosperity, and generational wealth all start with investment in education.
+We need to connect the future of education to the future of work.
 That includes expanding paid workforce training, modernizing vocational and technical education, and strengthening STEM programs, while honoring our commitment to the arts and humanities which prepare students to be thoughtful citizens.

-Most importantly, it means treating educators with the dignity and respect they deserve.
-Paying teachers competitive salaries, supporting collective bargaining, strengthening unions, and providing them the resources, classroom technologies, and materials they need to succeed.
+That means treating educators with the dignity and respect they deserve.
+Paying teachers competitive salaries, supporting collective bargaining, strengthening unions, and providing the resources, classroom technologies, and materials they need to succeed.

-At the same time, we must defend higher-education from the kinds of political interference and ideological attacks that have undermined academic freedom by the Trump administration.
-Virginia's university tradition is among the oldest and most well-respected in the nation.
-They should be centers of learning and research, preparing our students to navigate an uncertain world, not battlegrounds for the authoritarian project.
+It also means defending higher education from the kinds of political interference and ideological attacks that have become depressingly common under the current administration.
+Virginia's university tradition is among the oldest and most well-respected in the nation; they should be centers of learning and research, preparing our students to navigate an uncertain world, not battlegrounds for the creep of authoritarianism.

-We also need to strengthen our community colleges, which play a vital role in creating accessible pathways to well-paying careers across our region.
-I also believe programs that lowers the cost of tuition, expands tuition assistance, provides student debt relief, and makes education more accessible for middle-class and working families are an essential component of economic mobility.
+I will also strengthen our community colleges, which play a vital role in creating accessible pathways to well-paying careers across the region.
+I will support programs that lower the cost of tuition, expand tuition assistance, provide student debt relief, and make education more accessible for middle-class and working families.

 5. Supporting Immigrant Communities